1dot75cm/gocolor/README.md

 - **Highlight** support.
 It is actually background.
 (Foreground is the text color). goColor automatically assumes the first color argument is for foreground color, and the second one is for background.
 - **Builtin colors**.
 The builtin colors are "red", "green", "yellow", "blue", "magenta", "cyan", and "white".
 It means you can use english word to indicate you would like to use this color for output.
 - **Light colors**.
 If you would like to display text in light color of builtin colors, simply add `light` argument when you call `gocolor.Color` function.
+- **Non 256 colors** support. goColor supports 8/16 colors as well.
+By default, goColor generates output in 256 colors.
+If your terminal emulators only support 8/16 colors, simply add `-256` argument when you call `gocolor.Color` function.
-- **256 colors** support.
+- **Full 256 colors** support.
 Most modern terminal emulators support 256 colors, and goColor supports it as well.
 The color number can be found in the 256 color chart below.

 ![Xterm 256 color chart](https://upload.wikimedia.org/wikipedia/en/1/15/Xterm_256color_chart.svg)